 Anyway, on this particular day, she and with her husband were at the taco place to meet their oldest daughter, an adult woman with children of her own.
 Time truly flies.
 Her daughter married an African American man and she is white, and as you would expect the kids are a mix of both.

 When the grandkids arrived, the oldest grand daughter was the first through the door.
-She did what all grandchildren do, run straight for her grandmother’s arms.
-The other two small children did the same, soon after.
+She did what all grandchildren do, ran straight for her grandmother’s arms.
+The other two younger children did the same soon after.

-From the outside, they didn’t really appear to belong together.
-Those little brown children, didn’t look like my friend, at least not in skin color, but by the way they loved each other they were a perfect fit.
+From the outside, they didn’t really appear to belong together, those little brown children and an older white woman, at least not in skin color, but by the way they loved each other they were a perfect fit.

 It was really wonderful to see, and it reminded me, once again, that we are all humans and we can choose to see it that way any time we want.